0x31i/VulnAXIS/AXIS-student-walkthrough-v6.md

 - Physical security implications (UART, JTAG)
 - Real vulnerabilities found in production IoT devices
 - Advanced techniques including race conditions, SSRF, and shared memory exploitation

+## Important Note: Real-World Penetration Testing Approach

+**In real penetration tests, you won't find "FLAG{}" patterns.** This walkthrough has been enhanced to teach you how to approach IoT camera assessments as you would in the real world.
+Instead of searching for flags with grep, we'll:

+1. **Systematically analyze all discovered data** - Review configuration files line by line
+2. **Identify sensitive information contextually** - Recognize what shouldn't be exposed
+3. **Understand security implications** - Know why each finding matters
+4. **Document professionally** - Create findings that demonstrate business impact

+The flags in this lab represent real types of sensitive data found in IoT devices:
+- Hardcoded credentials and API keys
+- Debug information and backdoor access codes
+- Physical security bypass codes
+- Internal network details and service accounts
+- Cryptographic keys and tokens

+**Remember:** The goal is to understand what makes information sensitive and recognize security issues, not just find specific patterns.

 ---